PL

 Expansion of ZA Kombud

-The systematic widening of the product and service offer led to the expansion of the facilities and the purchase of property at 7 Wrocławska Street in Radom, where the Mechanical Processing Center is currently located.
-In the following year, the company transformed into a Joint Stock Company Kombud Automation Works.
+The systematic expansion of the product and service offerings led to the extension of the facilities and the purchase of property at 7 Wrocławska Street in Radom, where the Mechanical Processing Center is currently located.
+In the following year, the company transformed into a Joint Stock Company Kombud Automation Plants.

-At the Trako fair, Kombud won its first Ernest Malinowski award.
-The RHR gate drive was recognized as the most innovative product of the fair in the railway automation industry.
-The device has revolutionized the market for level crossings.
-Thanks to its innovative design and hydraulic drive, the drive is characterized by exceptional reliability, serving without failure in many locations for almost 30 years.
-It's no wonder that there are already over 2500 crossing systems of the company operating across the country.
+At the Trako fair, Kombud won its first Ernest Malinowski Award.
+The RHR barrier drive was recognized as the most innovative product of the fair in the railway automation industry.
+The device has revolutionized the market for railway-road crossings.
+Thanks to its innovative design and hydraulic drive, the drive is characterized by exceptional reliability, serving faultlessly in many places for nearly 30 years.
+It is no wonder that more than 2500 crossing systems of the company are already in operation across the country.

 1998